fathi129/Module-1-ExcelHW/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+## Conclusions Drawn from the Outcomes based on Launch Date
    - Launching the campaign in May and June was more successful.
    - The success rate of the campaign was less in December.
    - The length of the campaign should also be short for success.

-- What can you conclude about the Outcomes based on Goals?
+## Conclusion Drawn from the Outcomes based on Goals?
     - The goals less than 1000 have higher success when compared to higher goals.

-- What are some limitations of this dataset?
+## Limitations of the dataset
   - The dataset was not in a readable format.
   - The Genre of the plays was not specified in the dataset ,it would be further helpful to analyze which type of plays were more liked by the people.

-- What are some other possible tables and/or graphs that we could create?
+## Other possible tables and/or graphs that we could create
   - We can create stacked column charts for outcomes based on the date.
   - We can determine the statistical data based on mean, mode, and median and draw boxer plots based on it.